Two new Covid-19 cases in Singapore, both imported

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-Both were imported cases who had been placed on stay-home notices when they arrived in Singapore, said the Ministry of Health (MOH) on Sunday.
+Both were imported cases who had been placed on stay-home notices on arrival in Singapore, said the Ministry of Health (MOH).

 BT is now on Telegram!